Dasharo/open-source-firmware-validation/docs/adding-new-platforms.md

 ## Adding a brand new platform

-- Create a new file for your mainboard in `platform-configs/`.
+- Create a new file for your mainboard in `platform-configs/` using the `scripts/create_platform_config.py` script.
   For most platforms this file will be called `[platform-vendor]-[platform-model].robot`.
-- Copy the contents of `include/default.robot` to your platform config

 - Modify the file for your platform:
     + Modify the settings appropriately for your mainboard
     + Remove any unmodified lines - they will be sourced from `default.robot`